With technology advancing and the world rapidly changing, it’s only logical that the skillsets needed for the jobs of the future are too.

 Good leaders determine the success of a business.
 This will most probably also be true in the future workplace.
 Your leadership skills will allow you to guide your team, navigate through tasks and establish your company within the top tier of its industry.

-Of course, leadership comprises of several other skills as well as natural charisma, but if you’re determined, then you most certainly can develop this bundle of abilities.
+Of course, leadership comprises of several other skills as well as natural charisma, but if you’re determined, then you most certainly can develop this bundle of leadership abilities.

 20. People Management